 Electricity will be sourced directly from the landowner.
 The power requirements are relatively low for such a development.
+Please refer to Appendix K11 for the electricity confirmation from the land owner.
 The proposed mast will obtain electricity from an existing pumphouse approximately 430m south-east of the proposed site.
 Please see Appendix B for the site plan.